build-wars/gwmultilaunch/readme.txt

   * Add - add the location of an existing copy
   * Remove - remove selected copy from list
+  * Make Copy - make a copy (make sure to create new folder in dialog)
   * Launch - start the selected copies
   * Make Desktop Shortcut - add a desktop shortcut to launch selected copy